SDGforskning/sdg-strings/SDG05_query_action_WoS.md

         NEAR/5
         (
-            ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strateg*" OR "framework$" OR "instrument$" OR "governance") NEAR/5
+            ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strateg*" OR "framework$" OR "instrument$" OR "governance" OR "monitor") NEAR/5
             (
               ("gender exclusion" OR ("exclusion" NEAR/5 "gender") OR "gender inclusion" OR ("inclusion" NEAR/5 "gender" ))